Why is the European rare disease policy a priority for people living with a rare disease?

 · Seizes opportunities in science and innovation that embody hope for people living with rare diseases and their carers and can change their lives.

-EURORDIS represents rare disease patients throughout Europe and, in cooperation with our members, focus a lot of our advocacy activities on the EU level with the goal of influencing EU and national policy makers.
+EURORDIS represents rare disease patients throughout Europe and, in cooperation with our members, focuses a lot of our advocacy activities on the EU level with the goal of influencing EU and national policy makers.
 National rare disease policies being intrinsically linked with European rare disease policies, we work in close partnership with our National Alliances

-EURORDIS advocates across a wide range of areas guided by European policy including: research, diagnosis, treatments, integrated care and rare cancers.
+EURORDIS advocates across a wide range of areas guided by European policy including research, diagnosis, treatments, integrated care and rare cancers.

-With our members, we played an instrumental role in bringing about existing legislation and writing recommendations that affects the care and treatment options available to people living with a rare disease in Europe.
+With our members, we played an instrumental role in bringing about existing legislation and writing recommendations that affect the care and treatment options available to people living with a rare disease in Europe.
 We also played a role in advocating for the creation of the European Reference Networks, a ground-breaking European initiative.

 Our advocacy work is bolstered by real-life evidence from the rare disease community; over 12,000 people affected by rare diseases respond to EURORDIS Rare Barometer surveys.
 The results of these surveys are fed into our European advocacy actions so that politicians can truly understand the reality of living with a rare disease.